GeorgeSchiro/GetCert2/README.md

     This is the number of sleep milliseconds between loops while waiting for the PowerShell script process to complete.

+-PowerScriptSystemWide= NO DEFAULT VALUE

+    This script snippet is prepended to every other script snippet at runtime.

+    Here's an example:

+        -PowerScriptSystemWide="$PSStyle.OutputRendering = 'PlainText'"

+        The above strips all ANSI escape sequences from the formatted output stream.
+This example applies to PS7.2+ only.

 -PowerScriptTimeoutSecs=300

     This is the maximum number of seconds allocated to any PowerShell script